|Mary: How did the Natural Child Project come to

 group based on John Holt's books.
 We loved being with these families -

 their children were friendly, content, curious and active.
-We knew
+We knew right

-enjoyment, which they can't help but observe every day.
+can't help but observe every day.

 In a sense, every parent is an unschooling parent until the child

 reaches so-called "school age".
-If their child is interested
+If their child is interested in

-learning is now suddenly difficult and complicated - as though children that age are
+now suddenly difficult and complicated - as though children that age are

 no longer natural learners.

-Beyond the false assumptions about learning, no school can provide
+Beyond the false assumptions about learning, no school can provide the

-child from their parents and siblings, and are not equipped to provide the kind of close
+parents and siblings, and are not equipped to provide the kind of close

 attention and trusting acceptance available from a loving parent - who

 knows her child so much better than any teacher could.

-Mary: While visiting your site, I read many of your
+Mary: While visiting your site, I read many of your articles,

-between subjective and objective labels?
+subjective and objective labels?